infinum/rails-handbook/Design Patterns/Data objects.md

 There are multiple places where you can put this kind of code.
 A good place may be:

-  * create a folder `app/csv_importers`, add the `CityImporter` there and `CSVCity` inside the same class.
+  * Create a folder `app/csv_importers`, add the `CityImporter` there and `CSVCity` inside the same class.
-  * if you're using this in something like a rake task, you can write that content in the rake task file itself.
+  * If you're using this in something like a rake task, you can write that content in the rake task file itself.

 ##Further reading